wonderbird/kdb-stationservice/README.md

 Replace "My-Fancy-Project" with your desired project name.
 Use "-" symbols instead of spaces.

+The script will clone this microservice-template, rename all files, directories and file contents to "My-Fancy-Project" (considering case) and initialize a git repository.
+While doing so it will establish a branch named microservice-template-master and link it to the source repository.
+The source repository will have the git remote name "template".

 After the script has finished, you can [publish your new project on GitHub](https://github.com).
 When creating the project, you can activate the [Google Cloud Build](https://cloud.google.com/cloud-build/) checkbox (see below for details).
 As instructed by GitHub, push your fresh project: